The Wall – Song By Song

 “What Shall We Do Now?” was cut just before release of The Wall.
 The studio version has never been released on album, CD, or digital and can only be found on the movie soundtrack.

 Even in its edited, obscured form, this Waters/Gilmour rocker has been a rock radio staple since the album was released.
-Fortunately, a couple of the little-known single releases let us rebuild the entire unobscured track.
+Fortunately, a couple of the little-known single releases let us rebuild and hear the entire unobscured track.

 A mix with a clean open and ending were released to radio stations in 1979.
 Here’s where to find the unobscured version.

-One of the deep album cuts which propels The Wall narrative forward, it was released as the B-side of the “Run Like Hell” single in a several countries.
+One of the deep album cuts which propels The Wall narrative forward, it was released as the B-side of the “Run Like Hell” single in several countries.

 Halftime for The Wall.
 Never released on a single or one of the unobscured promo discs.
 Another deep album cut which propels The Wall story forward.

 “Hey You” opens the second half of The Wall.
 Late in production, “Hey, You” was to originally close out side 3, but was moved at the last minute before the album went for mastering.
 Find out why “Hey You” was one of two tracks cut from The Wall movie.

 Studio musician Joe DiBlasi played the main guitar instrumental fingerstyle.
 In the live versions, David Gilmour plays the instrumental solo with a leather pick.